ibrahim997/Javascript/Lesson 1/README.md

 make decisions, or modify the display of their page elements.
 The markup they contain will always be interpreted and dislpayed in the same way whenever a user vists the page.

-The World Wide Web contains modern websites that much more and routinely visit are often far more than static.
+The World Wide Web contains modern websites that can do much more and the pages we routinely visit are often far from static.
 They can contain "live" data, such as share prices or flight arrival times, animated displays with changing colors and fonts, or interactive capabilities such as the ability to click through a gallery of photographs or sort a column of data.